lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **On-chain** protocol side — a thin set of primitives that:
     - ingests the Oracle report and appends its requests to a single FIFO queue;
     - exposes a permissionless handle to push queued requests to the EIP-7002 contract;
-    - enforces the exit limits (VEBO rate limit on balance exit and TWG rate limit on requests count);
+    - enforces the exit limits (TWG rate limit on extracted balance);
     - enforces the configurable rebalancing bounds (rate limit, thresholds);
     - holds partial withdrawal requests off/on switch (full withdrawal requests only mode);
-    - verifies that partial withdrawals target `0x02` validators;

 #### Off-chain Oracle: ordering and rebalancing logic